-If you answered “yes” to the most or all of these questions, you may be a good candidate for Collaborative Divorce.
+If you answered “yes” to the most or all of these questions, you may be a good candidate for this Alternative Dispute Resolution process, and your answer to the final question: “Is Collaborative Divorce right for you?” would be a confident “Yes!”
 The next step is for you and your spouse to each consult with a Collaborative Lawyer to discuss your unique situation.

-Diana Shepherd is the co-founder and Editorial Director of Divorce Magazine and a Certified Divorce Financial Analyst® (CDFA™).Back To Top
+Diana Shepherd is the co-founder and Editorial Director of Divorce Magazine and a Certified Divorce Financial Analyst® (CDFA®).